Doctor of Education (EdD International) *

 Learning and Teaching

-We can offer supervision remotely across a wide range of substantive and methodological fields.
-Examples include: case study; statistical procedures; evaluation; grounded theory; discourse analysis; social theory (for example Bourdieu); action research; interpretative sociology; life history research; feminist approaches; questionnaire design; narrative research; focus group work.
+We can offer remote supervision across a diverse range of subject interests and research methodologies.
+Examples of recent projects have included case study; evaluation; grounded theory; discourse analysis; social theory; action research; interpretative sociology; life history research; feminist approaches; questionnaire design; narrative research; and focus group work.

 Features